 Summerset Group have a quality assurance and risk management programme and an operational business plan.
-The 2023 business plan is specific to Summerset Palms Te Awa and describes specific and measurable goals that are to be regularly reviewed and updated.
+The business plan is specific to Summerset by the Dunes and describes specific and measurable goals that are to be regularly reviewed and updated.
 There is a transition plan around the opening of the facility.